Ahmed Suhail

-Ahmed Suhail Saber Al-Hamawende (born 8 February 1999) is a Qatari footballer with Iraqi origins.
-He currently plays for Al-Sadd as a defender.
+Ahmed Suhail Saber Al-Hamawende (born 8 February 1999) is a professional footballer who plays as a defender for Al-Sadd.
+Born in Iraq, he represents the Qatar national team.

 Personal life

 Suhail is the son of former Iraqi national team goalkeeper Suhail Saber.
 His brother is Rami Suhail who is a football player that has also been naturalised by Qatar.

-Club
+Club career

+Suhail began his professional career with Al Sadd SC in 2017.
+In November 2018 he was loaned to Al-Ahli SC and in July 2019 to Al-Wakrah SC.
+He has been on loan to Al-Arabi SC since September 2021.